-<Content of the Performed Independent Testing >
+<Content of the Performed Independent Testing>

-Based on the viewpoints of the independent testing, 22 items for the independent testing and 18 items for the sampling testing were performed.
+Based on the viewpoints of the independent testing, 20 items for the independent testing and 19 items for the sampling testing were performed.

-The outline of the main independent testing performed and corresponding viewpoints are shown in Table 7-2.
+The outline of the main independent testing performed and corresponding viewpoints are shown in Table 7-3.

-Table 7-2 Viewpoints for the Independent Testing
+Table 7-3 Viewpoints for the Independent Testing

 Viewpoints for the Independent Testing Outline of the Independent Testing 1 - By changing conditions, etc., confirmed that the behaviours concerning the user account lock were as specified. - Confirmed that the access control was performed as specified when operating the internally stored documents from several interfaces.
-2 - Confirmed that the lockout process of accounts was performed as specified while normal users and administrators simultaneously log on. - Confirmed that the behaviours were as specified when user accounts were deleted while login status was maintained or when user privileges were changed.
-3 - Confirmed that the S/MIME and IPsec procedures were performed as specified when using the expired certificates.

-- Regarding the operational function for the internally stored documents, confirmed that the exception procedures were performed as specified when unexpected parameters were specified or when a process was interrupted. - Confirmed that the exception procedures were performed as specified when entering unauthorised inputs from the printer driver. - Confirmed that the procedures were performed as specified even when performing unexpected operations or entering unexpected parameters on the Operation Panel.
+2 - Confirmed that the auto logout process was performed as specified while the same user simultaneously logged on. - From several interfaces, confirmed that normal users cannot change the settings relevant to the security.
+3 - Confirmed that the IPsec procedure was performed as specified when using the expired certificates. - Regarding the operational function for the internally stored documents, confirmed that the exception procedures were performed as specified when unexpected parameters were specified or when a process was interrupted. - Confirmed that the exception procedures were performed as specified when entering unauthorised inputs from the printer driver. - Confirmed that the procedures were performed as specified even when performing unexpected operations or entering unexpected parameters on the Operation Panel. - Confirmed that the Wake on Lan feature was deactivated.

-(c) Result
+c.
+Result

 All the independent testing performed by the evaluator was correctly completed, and the evaluator confirmed the behaviour of the TOE.
-The evaluator confirmed consistencies between the expected behaviour and all the testing results.
+The evaluator confirmed consistencies between the expected behaviour and all the test results.